Greece - Country Commercial Guide

 Pharmaceuticals

-The Government intends to continue to rationalize pharmaceutical spending by setting pricing ceilings on patented drugs to promote the use of cheaper generic medicines.
-Greece also is one of the few countries in the European Union to also have a minimum price for generics which is quite high, set at $6.60.
+The government is expected to continue to rationalize pharmaceutical spending by setting pricing ceilings on patented drugs in order to promote the use of more cost-effective generic medicines.
+Greece is one of the few countries in the European Union to have a relatively high minimum price for generics, set at $6.60.

 Medical Devices and Diagnostics